How to Become an Airline or Commercial Pilot About this section

-Those who are seeking a career as a professional pilot typically get their licenses and ratings in the following order:
+Those who are seeking a career as a professional pilot must meet FAA requirements.
+Pilots typically get their FAA-issued certificates and ratings in the following order:

-Each certificate and rating requires that pilots pass a written exam on the ground and a practical flying exam, usually called a check ride, in an appropriate aircraft.
-In addition to earning these licenses, many pilots get Certified Flight Instructor (CFI) rating after they get their commercial certificate.
-The CFI rating helps them build flight time and experience more quickly and at less personal expense.
-Current licensing regulations can be found in FARs.
+Each certificate and rating requires that pilots pass a knowledge test on the ground and a practical flying exam, usually called a check ride, in an appropriate aircraft.
+In addition to earning these credentials, many pilots get a flight instructor certificate after they get their commercial pilot certificate.
+The flight instructor certificate helps them build flight time and experience quickly and at less personal expense.

-In addition, applicants must pass the appropriate medical exam, meet all of the detailed flight experience and knowledge requirements, and pass a written exam and a practical flight exam in order to become commercially licensed.
-The physical exam confirms that the pilot’s vision is correctable to 20/20 and that no physical handicaps exist that could impair the pilot’s performance.
+Applicants must pass the appropriate medical exam, meet all of the detailed flight experience and knowledge requirements, and pass a written exam and a practical flight exam in order to get a commercial pilot certificate.
+The medical exam confirms that the pilot’s vision is correctable to 20/20 and that no physical or mental conditions exist that could impair the pilot’s performance.

 Instrument rating.
-Earning their instrument rating enables pilots to fly during periods of low visibility, also known as instrument meteorological conditions or IMC.
-They may qualify for this rating by having at least 40 hours of instrument flight experience and 50 hours of cross-country flight time as pilot in command and by meeting other requirements detailed in the FARs.
+Pilots who earn an instrument rating can fly during periods of low visibility, also known as instrument meteorological conditions, or IMC.
+They may qualify for this rating by having at least 40 hours of instrument flight experience and 50 hours of cross-country flight time as pilot in command, and by meeting other requirements detailed in the federal regulations.

-Airline transport pilot (ATP) certification.
-Beginning in 2013, all pilot crews of a scheduled commercial airliner must have ATP certificates.
-To earn the ATP certificate, applicants must be at least 23 years old, have a minimum of 1,500 hours of flight time, and pass written and practical flight exams.
-Furthermore, airline pilots usually maintain one or more aircraft-type ratings, which allow them to fly aircraft that require specific training, depending on the requirements of their particular airline.
-Some exceptions and alternative requirements are detailed in the FARs.
+Airline transport pilot (ATP) certificate.
+All pilot crews of a scheduled commercial airliner must have ATP certificates.
+To earn the ATP certificate, applicants must meet certain federal requirements, such as for age, hours of flight, and written and practical exams.
+A commercial pilot certificate is a prerequisite for the ATP.
+Airline pilots usually maintain one or more aircraft-type ratings, which allow them to fly aircraft that require specific training, depending on the requirements of their particular airline.

 Pilots must pass periodic physical and practical flight examinations to be able to perform the duties granted by their certificate.